bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 While it's not strictly required that you place a Roda block inside of an `only :server do` block, it's probably a good idea that you do since Roda blocks aren't used in any other configuration context.

 {%@ Note do %}
-  As mentioned above, you can still add and configure plugins directly in your Roda class file (`server/roda_app.rb`) just like any standard Roda application, but using a Roda configuration block alongside your other initialization steps is a handy way to keep everything consolidated.
+  As mentioned above, you can still add and configure plugins directly in your Roda class file (`server/roda_app.rb`) like any standard Roda application, but using a Roda configuration block alongside your other initialization steps is a handy way to keep everything consolidated.
 Bear in mind that the Roda blocks are all executed prior to anything defined within the class-level code of `server/roda_app.rb`, so if you write any code in a Roda block that relies on state having already been defined in the app class directly, it will fail.
 Best to keep Roda block code self-contained, or reliant only on other settings in the Bridgetown initializers file.
 {% end %}

 ### SSR & Dynamic Routes